harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 >
 > While IPA is used to describe speech sound systematically and in detail, it is not a perfect measurement of speech sound.
 Meaning, we aren't shooting for perfect representation of speech sound, and instead, we are trying to describe the sound as we hear and perceive them.

+Additionally, the angular brackets `⟨ ⟩` are used to indicate *graphemes* or spelling of a language in written text, rather than their phonetic sounds.
+- #define A **Grapheme** is the smallest functional unit of a writing system, representing a single phoneme.
+- #example The spelling of the word "cat" is indicated as `⟨cat⟩`.
+Each individual letters are `⟨c⟩`, `⟨a⟩`, and `⟨t⟩`.

 ### General American English